Silver Line extension to Dulles Airport likely to open around February, Metro says

 Testing will take about two months, followed by about 90 days to staff and train workers.
 Tasks also include familiarizing workers and first responders with the new stations and track alignment, completing required safety certifications, and preparing stations and parking for customers.

-After hearing the report Thursday, Metro board members concluded the Silver Line was not likely to open this year.
+After hearing the report Thursday, Metro board members concluded that the Silver Line was not likely to open this year.

 “Is it safe to say that it probably wouldn’t be any sooner than January of ’22, given all the things you’ve outlined here?” asked board member and Loudoun County Supervisor Matthew F. Letourneau (R-Dulles).